cmd-stream/testkit-go/README.md

 # testkit-go

-Utilities and mocks for testing the `cmd-stream-go` ecosystem.
+Mocks and test utilities for the `cmd-stream-go` ecosystem.